SamanShafigh/atomic-react/README.md

-Review Note: After using this pattern for few months I think the separation of components into atoms/molecules/organisms is not a good idea since you and other developers always facing these question:

-### Is this componnet an atom or a molecule?

-Instead I think it is better to define and abstract your UI componnets in a more meanningfull way.
-In a way that you dont need to ask question or feel guilty about whether you defined your commponent in the right place.

-For example in this https://github.com/SamanShafigh/react-fondations project I've grouped my UI elements in a folder called `elements` (which you can organize it using lernajs) in a same way as ant-design did

-# atomic-react
+# Sample React App

-The aim of this document is to cover some best practices and design patterns of implementing a large application using atomic component design principles in React/Redux libraries.
-I am developing an app like this
+The aim of this repository is to demonstrate some of the concepts and patterns like container/component, atomic components and state management like redux.
+You should use this repository only as a learning material to get onboard with React/Redux.
+If you looking for a proper pattern to use for implementing your front end app in ELMO we recommend looking at https://bitbucket.org/elmodevelopment/elmo-react-app/src/master/

 ![alt text](https://github.com/SamanShafigh/atomic-react/blob/master/doc/app-component.jpg)

+Review Note: In this repository we use a pattern called atomic design (https://codeburst.io/atomic-design-with-react-e7aea8152957) however using this pattern is not very incoreged.
+The concept of atomic design is about separation of components into atoms/molecules/organisms.
+However this kind of separation leaves your team always facing these questions: "Is this component an atom or a molecule?"
+Instead we think it is better to define and abstract your UI components in a more meaningful way.
+For example in ELMO UI components we group them based on their use cases (https://bitbucket.org/elmodevelopment/elmo-elements/src/master/).

 ## How to run